Digital-Tech-KKHS/year-12-game-design-Ericaf06/documents/code-review.md

 # Code review 16/05

-don't use `from math import *`.
-Just import what you need

 Try to put all the properties your class will ever need in the __init__ This will help with intellesence